 What is genital herpes?

-Genital herpes is a sexually transmitted infection caused by one of the two types of the herpes simplex virus (HSV): herpes simplex 1 (HSV-1) and herpes simplex 2 (HSV-2).
+Genital herpes is a Sexually Transmitted Infection (STI) caused by one of the two types of the herpes simplex virus (HSV): herpes simplex 1 (HSV-1) and herpes simplex 2 (HSV-2).
 Most Canadians will have at least one type of HSV in their lifetime.
-While herpes is very common, it also carries a lot of stigma that can lead to anxiety, fear and misinformation about herpes.
+While herpes is very common, unfortunately for some, it can also carry a stigma that can lead to anxiety, fear and misinformation about herpes.

 For many people, herpes is a minor skin condition that comes and goes without causing problems.
 As a result, many people may not be aware that they have the virus.